 Tips for Keeping Your Baby Comfortable After Spit-Up

-After a spit-up episode, it’s vital to soothe your baby to help them feel comfortable again.
-Start by gently wiping their face and clothes to remove any residue, which can help prevent irritation.
+After a spit-up episode, the goal is to help your baby feel comfortable again as quickly as possible.
+Start by gently wiping their face and clothes to remove any residue, which helps prevent irritation.

-Hold your baby upright for about 20 to 30 minutes post-feeding; this position aids digestion and reduces discomfort.
-You can also engage in calming activities, like softly rocking or singing to them, creating a peaceful environment.
+Hold your baby upright for about 20 to 30 minutes after feeding.
+This aids digestion and reduces discomfort.
+You can also engage in calming activities like softly rocking or singing to them, creating a peaceful environment.

 Frequently Asked Questions